Complex Posttraumatic Stress Disorder (C-PTSD) vs. Simple PTSD

 While I, typically, discuss standard combat posttraumatic stress disorder (PTSD) as it is the most common, today I’d like to highlight a more rare form of PTSD caused by prolonged trauma – complex PTSD.
-Today I’d like to answer the question, “what is complex PTSD?”
+Today I'll answer the question, “What is complex PTSD?”

 Causes of Complex PTSD vs. Simple PTSD

 PTSD is typically caused by one of more short incidences of trauma.
 In other words, a person experiences one or more time-limited situations in which he or she fears for his or her life (or the life of another) and this results in PTSD.
 When we think of combat PTSD, the PTSD is caused by exposure to combat trauma, although PTSD can be caused by many civilian experiences as well such as assault.

 In complex PTSD, the sufferer has experienced prolonged trauma which leads to a particularly severe form of PTSD.
 This can be related to combat such as in the case where a warrior is a prisoner of war, or, more commonly, when a person suffers from prolonged trauma such as domestic violence, abuse, or exploitation.

 Symptoms of Complex PTSD Compared to the Symptoms of Simple PTSD

 - Symptoms related to re-experiencing of the trauma

 - Avoidance of anything that reminds the person of the trauma